-The first BlueLIghtS funding call is directed at primary and secondary-level schools (including vocational schools) of the EU-27 Member States and third countries associated with Horizon Europe, as described in section 4.1 - Eligible beneficiaries.
+The 2nd BlueLIghtS funding call is directed at primary and secondary-level schools (including vocational schools) of the EU-27 Member States and third countries associated with Horizon Europe.
 Grants will be awarded to schools as legal entities (and not to teachers, students, or any other persons individually).
 However, it is expected that students, teachers, school leaders, and eventually other stakeholders also actively participate in the preparation of the applications.